A Fourier-Space Approach to Physics-Informed Magnetization Reconstruction from Nitrogen-Vacancy Measurements: Forward Model

-This process yields a final scalar field map that can be directly compared to experimental measurement field maps.

 Notably, our approach decouples the simulation's vertical discretization ($\Delta_z$) from the measurement geometry.
-This allows for the modeling of thick magnetic samples using coarse discretization while accurately calculating the stray field at arbitrary sensor-sample distances.
-Furthermore, because the entire forward pipeline is implemented in PyTorch in a fully differentiable manner, it enables gradient-based optimization for not only for the magnetization field $\mathbf{m}$ but also for auxiliary parameters such as the NV sensor distance $d_{\mathrm{NV}}$.
+This allows for the modeling of thick magnetic samples using coarse discretization while accurately calculating the stray field at arbitrary effective distances.
+Furthermore, because the entire forward pipeline is implemented in a fully differentiable manner, it enables gradient-based optimization not only for the magnetization field $\mathbf{m}$ but also for auxiliary parameters such as the effective distance $d_{\mathrm{NV}}$.
+See SM~Sec.~I for the de-averaging and upward-continuation derivation, and SM~Sec.~II.C for the simulation geometry~\cite{supplemental_material}.

-\subsection{Physics-Informed Loss Functional}
+\section{Physics-Informed Loss Functional}

-To solve the inverse problem of recovering the magnetization field $\mathbf{m}$ from the measured field $\Hdemmeas$, we formulate an optimization problem by minimizing the loss functional $J(\mathbf{m},d_\mathrm{NV})$:
+To address the inverse problem of inferring a magnetization $\mathbf{m}$ from the measured field $\Hdemmeas$, we formulate an optimization problem by minimizing the loss functional $J(\mathbf{m},d_\mathrm{NV})$:

-The first term $\mathcal{L}_{\mathrm{data}}$ enforces data fidelity by quantifying the mismatch between the reconstructed and measured fields.
-It is explicitly defined as the mean absolute error (MAE) over the $N = N_x \times N_y$ measurement grid points:

-where the index $i$ runs over all pixels of the measurement.
-The second term, $E_{\mathrm{total}}$, serves as a physics-informed regularization by penalizing high-energy micromagnetic states.